Gaussian Behavior of Quadratic Irrationals: Possible extensions and open problems.

 \section{Possible extensions and open problems.}

-We now consider possible (easy) extensions of the present work.
-First, we study in Section 5.1 the probabilistic behaviour of the ``cost'' $\log \epsilon (x)$.
-Then, the following two sections (5.2 and 5.3) are devoted to the ``constrained'' case, where the numbers have bounded digits (in their continued fraction expansion).
-Finally, we return in Sections 5.4 and 5.5 to the possible obtention of local limit theorems, with the study of the speed of convergence towards the Gaussian law.
+This section describes possible (easy) extensions of the present work.
+First, Section \ref{Sec:levy} studies the probabilistic behavior of the ``cost'' $\log \epsilon (x)$.
+Then, the following two sections (\ref{Sec:bounded1} and \ref{Sec:bounded2}) are devoted to the ``constrained'' cases, where the numbers have bounded digits (in their continued fraction expansion).
+Finally, Sections \ref{Sec:lattice} and \ref{Sec:nonlattice} discuss possible obtention of local limit theorems, and study the speed of convergence towards the local limit law